luftywiranda13/generator-bunny/contributing.md

 >
 > ```
 >
-> This will add the original repository as a "remote" called "upstream," Then fetch the git information from that remote, then set your local `master` branch to use the upstream master branch whenever you run `git pull`.
+> This will add the original repository as a “remote” called “upstream”, Then fetch the git information from that remote, then set your local `master` branch to use the upstream master branch whenever you run `git pull`.
 Then you can make all of your pull request branches based on this `master` branch.
 Whenever you want to update your version of `master`, do a regular `git pull`.

 ## Add yourself as a contributor